Dom Dolla

-Dominic Louis Matheson (born 18 January 1992), better known by his stage name Dom Dolla, is an Australian house music producer, DJ, songwriter and remixer, acclaimed for his distinct style of house music and high-profile collaborations.
+Dominic Louis Matheson (born 18 January 1992), better known by his stage name Dom Dolla, is an Australian tech house producer, DJ, songwriter and remixer, acclaimed for his special house music style and high-profile collaborations.
 He has been nominated eight times for the ARIA Award for Best Dance Release; Including: in 2017 for "Be Randy", with Torren Foot and in 2019, for the song "Take It".
 He won the award at the 2020 ARIA Music Awards for the song "San Frandisco" and in 2023 for the song "Rhyme Dust" (with MK).
-He is a Grammy Award nominee in 2024 for the song "New Gold" featuring Gorillaz, Tame Impala, and Bootie Brown, and a Juno Award nominee in 2024 for the song "Eat Your Man" featuring Nelly Furtado.
+He was a Grammy Award nominee in 2024 for the song "New Gold" featuring Gorillaz, Tame Impala and Bootie Brown, and a Juno Award nominee in 2024 for the song "Eat Your Man" featuring Nelly Furtado.

 He has performed in festivals such as Coachella 2022 and Lollapalooza 2023.
 Dom has sold out such venues as Red Rocks Amphitheatre in Denver, Colorado, Sidney Myer Music Bowl in Melbourne, Australia and Forest Hills Stadium in New York.

+In December 2025, Dom Dolla performed in front of 40,000 at Sydney's Allianz Stadium, becoming the first electronic act to headline an Australian stadium show.

 Early life

 Dom Dolla was born in Manila, Philippines to Australian parents and raised in Darwin, Northern Territory, Australia.
 He moved to Melbourne when he was a teenager and discovered house and electronic music.
+Dolla went to Kew High School.

 After high school, Dom Dolla originally went off to study design, specifically in typography and logo design.
 However, his now manager, James, convinced him to quit design to pursue music creation full time.